DanielTakeshi/ros-simple-examples/camera/RESULTS.md

 Now we go to the `head_rgbd_sensor` for the rgb and depth images.
-Here is `/hsrb/head_rgbd_sensor/rgb/image_rect_color` (i.e., the rgb), and then `/hsrb/head_rgbd_sensor/depth_registered/image_raw`, it is a bit hard to see depending on how we save the image, supposed to give us some depth information.
+Here is `/hsrb/head_rgbd_sensor/rgb/image_rect_color` (i.e., the rgb), and then `/hsrb/head_rgbd_sensor/depth_registered/image_raw`, it is a bit hard to see depending on what kind of image we saved (different topics set pixels based on different distance metrics, etc.).
+It is supposed to give us some depth information.
 These cameras are located at the top of the robot head, above the stereo cameras.
+Thus, the robot hand is not visible in the RGB image.

 ![.](images/hsr/hsrb--head_rgbd_sensor--rgb--image_rect_color.png?raw=true)
 ![.](images/hsr/hsrb--head_rgbd_sensor--depth_registered--image_raw.png?raw=true)